•

 Service as a Spitfire pilot

 Now part of the 2nd Tactical Air Force, he flew with the squadron as they supported allied ground forces fighting their way out of Normandy.
-He was an "evader", helped by the French Resistance he spent 4 weeks sheltering behind German-occupied lines.
-Re-joining the squadron, he took part in Operation Market Garden before 125 wing was pulled back to England to start a new tour.
-From England, he particpated in dive bombing sorties, attacking German V2 Rocket launch sites as part of Operation Big Ben.
+After crash-landing behind enemy lines, he bacame an "evader".
+Helped by the French Resistance, he spent four weeks sheltering from German troops and the Gestapo.
+Re-joining the squadron, he took part in Operation Market Garden (Battle of Arnhem) before his squadron was pulled back to England to start a new tour.
+From England, he particpated in dive bombing sorties, attacking German V2 rocket launch sites as part of Operation Big Ben.

 Information for researchers